shashaktjha/Apple-stock-app/README.md

 ## Available Scripts

-Remember to add your api key in src/services/alphaVantageService.ts In the project directory, you can run:
+Remember to add your api key in src/services/alphaVantageService.ts\

+In the project directory, you can run:

+### 'npm install'

+This will install all the dependencies and let the code use them.

 ### `npm start`